Frequently Asked Questions about City of Long Beach Careers

 1. Administrative Analyst 2.
 Senior Planner 3.
 Community Services Assistant 4.
 Public Works Inspector 5.
 Library Technician 6.
 Dispatcher 7.
 Homeless Outreach Project Manager 8.
 Housing Manager 9.
 Clerk Typist 10.
 Business Systems Analyst

-- What is the City of Long Beach's hiring process?
+- Does the City of Long Beach offer tuition reimbursement?

-- Does the City of Long Beach offer internship opportunities?
+No, the City of Long Beach does not offer tuition reimbursement for employees.

-- What type of training is available to City of Long Beach employees?
+- What type of benefits does the City of Long Beach provide?

-- Does the City of Long Beach offer relocation assistance?
+- What type of pay scale does the City of Long Beach offer?